California FTB Offer in Compromise vs IRS Offer: What’s the Difference?

 Frequently Asked Questions

-• What is the main difference between an FTB and IRS Offer in Compromise?
+What is the difference between the IRS and FTB Offer in Compromise?

 Marc The CPA's Tax Blog